marzeverett/jornada_data_manager/Experimental Plan/New_Plan.md

 #### Model Object
 The model object is a dictionary containing the following keys:

+"kind": "LSTM", or "AE" for Autoencoder

 "model_type": The type of model (for instance, Sequential)

 "layers" -  a list of layer objects, see below.
 You won't bother with defining the input and output layer in this case